christopherldo/twitch-chat-visualizer/README.md

 # Chat Visualizer

 Hi, this is the Chat Visualizer for you twitch stream that I've created.<br>
-I started studying Javascript and I decided to take this project as my first one.<br>
+I started studying JavaScript and I decided to take this project as my first one.<br>
 Feel free to comment and give your opinions.<br>
 Take a read at this document to know how to use it.<br>
 <br>
 Welcome to this Chat Visualizer.

 # Screenshot

 ![twitch-chat-visualizer-screenshot](https://github.com/christopherldo/twitch-chat-visualizer/blob/assets/Screenshot.png?raw=true)

 [Link to meduardinha on twitch](https://www.twitch.tv/meduardinha)<br>